wbazant/CORRAL/README.md

 | marker_to_taxon_path | path to file | summarize_marker_alignments --marker_to_taxon_path parameter |
 | unpackMethod | "bz2" | for FTP .tar.bz2 content |

+Additionally, `samtoolsFilterCommand` looks at read matches, not quality scores -  set it to `samtools view -q 30` to replicate EukDetect behaviour.
 ### Example
 I run it like that: